valerka96/codingBat.exercises/README.md

 # codingBat.exercises

-Solutions of the exercises from CodingBat.com
+Solutions of the exercises from CodingBat.com using Java.